Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 - get_ascii_string() then uses this <String> object to determine the start and end of the part of the string we want by means of methods <String>.trim() and <String>..indexOf().
 We want a string without any blanks or tabs.
 - get_ascii_string() then range checks all the information and copies at most only as many characters as will fit into the ASCII char buffer.
 This code is the series of **tmp1 = min(tmp1,...)** statements.
 Note that the last of these checks against MAX_STRING_LENGTH.
 - To make the code easier to read, the ASCII char buffer is declared as **static char ascii_string[MAX_STRING_LENGTH+1];**.
 This is because we need a zero-terminated string so we need room for the zero.
 By having an extra buffer location for the zero-termination of a max-length string, the code doesn't have to be peppered with things like **MAX_STRING_LENGTH-1**; we can just use **MAX_STRING_LENGTH**.

-  - **Syntax** - the **static** keyword makes ascii_string usable after the routine returns.
+**Syntax** - the **static** keyword makes ascii_string usable after get_ascii_string() returns.
 If we left "static" out, it would be a different classic type of bug **use after free**.
-  - Any variable declared without **static** inside a curly-braces block or in a for-loop parenthesis will be returned to dynamically-allocatable free RAM when the block completes.
+- Any variable declared inside a curly-braces block or in a for-loop parenthesis without **static** will be returned to dynamically-allocatable free RAM when the block completes.
 Such variables should not be used after they are freed - they might have been dynamically allocated to some other use.
+- Another way to have ascii_string usable after get_ascii_string() returns would be to declare it outside of all the code blocks - perhaps near the start of the 03_YakityYak.ino file.
+This would give the variable the **scope** of the entire file, and would automatically make it have a persistent character such as that given by the static keyword.
+  - This is what was done with the declarations of DAD_JOKES, NUMOF_DAD_JOKES, and CURRENT_DAD_JOKE.
+Notice that all of these can be accessed inside of **loop()** even though they were not defined inside of **loop()**.
+They could also be accessed anywhere else in the file 03_YakityYak.ino that is after the declaration, such as **setup()** etc.

 ## The setup Code
 [Back to Top](#notes "Back to Top")<br>